GoogleChrome/developer.chrome.com/site/en/docs/lighthouse/accessibility/custom-controls-labels/index.md

   height: 346
 } %}

-Are you able to reach all of the interactive controls on the page?
+Are you able to reach all interactive controls on the page?
 If not, you may need to use `tabindex` to improve the focusability of those controls.
 See also [Control focus with tabindex](https://web.dev/control-focus-with-tabindex/).